zenml-io/zenml/examples/kubernetes_orchestration/README.md

 **Note:** It does not matter what you use as `KUBE_CONTEXT` here, as long as it is a unique name.

-Next, register your Kubernetes orchestrator with the respective kubernetes
+Next, register your Kubernetes orchestrator with the respective Kubernetes
 context:

 ```bash